platformio/platformio-docs/envvars.rst

 .. envvar:: PLATFORMIO_AUTH_TOKEN

-Allows to specify Personal Authentication Token that could be used for automatic login in to :ref:`cmd_account`.
-It is very useful for :ref:`ci` systems and :ref:`pio_remote` operations where you are not able manually authorize.
+Allows to specify Personal Authentication Token that could be used for automatic login in to :ref:`pioaccount`.
+It is very useful for :ref:`ci` systems and :ref:`pioremote` operations where you are not able manually authorize.

 You can get own Personal Authentication Token using :ref:`cmd_account_token` command.